Our easy deviled eggs are a quick finger food with a smooth and creamy filling paired with bits of sweet onion and crunchy dill pickle.

 - 1/4 Cup White Onion (finely chopped)

 - 1/4 Cup Dill Pickle (finely chopped)

 - Paprika for garnish

-Cut boiled and shelled eggs lengthwise and remove yolks.
+First, cut boiled and shelled eggs lengthwise and remove yolks.
 Place them in a medium bowl.

-Using a pastry bag or decorating kit, fill each egg white with the yolk mixture.
+Then, using a pastry bag or decorating kit, fill each egg white with the yolk mixture.

 Last, garnish with paprika and serve.
 Store any leftovers in your fridge.

 The calories listed are an approximation based on the ingredients and a serving size of one deviled egg.
 Actual calories may vary.
 Ant leftover eggs can be stored in your fridge in a sealed container for up to 3-days.